MassimoFoti/jasmineFixtures/README.md

 Either:

-- Simply download _jasmine-fixture.min.js_ from [here](https://raw.github.com/MassimoFoti/jasmine-fixture/master/dist/jasmine-fixture.min.js) and include it in your Jasmine's test runner file.
+- Simply download _jasmine-fixture.js_ from [here](https://raw.github.com/MassimoFoti/jasmine-fixture/master/dist/jasmine-fixture.min.js) and include it in your Jasmine's test runner file.
 Remember to also include jQuery
 - Use Bower ```bower install jasmine-fixture```

 ## Fixtures